microsoft/vscode-wiki/Extension-API-guidelines.md

 Undefined is False
 -
 The default value of an optional, boolean property is `false`.
-This is for consistency with JS where undefined never evaluates to `true`
+This is for consistency with JS where undefined never evaluates to `true`.

 JSDOC
 -